rule-kells/art-gallery-website/README.md

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

->###Your users should be able to:
+> ### Your users should be able to:
->-View the optimal layout for each page depending on their device's screen size
+> - View the optimal layout for each page depending on their device's screen size
->-See hover states for all interactive elements throughout the site
+> - See hover states for all interactive elements throughout the site
->-Bonus: Use Leaflet JS to create an interactive location map with custom location pin
+> - Bonus: Use Leaflet JS to create an interactive location map with custom location pin

 ## My process